girlbossceo/conduwuit/docs/deploying/generic.md

 Now we need to create the conduwuit's config file in `/etc/conduwuit/conduwuit.toml`.
 The example config can be found at [conduwuit-example.toml](../configuration.md).**Please take a moment to read it.
 You need to change at least the server name.**

 RocksDB is the only supported database backend.
-SQLite only exists for historical reasons, is not recommended, and will be removed soon (likely in v0.5.0).
-Any performance issues, storage issues, database issues, etc will not be assisted if using SQLite and you will be asked to migrate to RocksDB first.

 ## Setting the correct file permissions